How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

-The second strategy is teaming up experts and novices as mentors and apprentices, which enables the positive side effects of vertical \textbf{networking and learning}.
-Hackathons adopting this strategy should focus their efforts on identifying experts in the field and themes of their events, abilities of participants, modularization of projects to support parallelism, and the use of relevant mentoring strategies \cite{nolte2020support} (section \ref{sec:dec:mentor}).
-One example of this type of hackathon is Astro Hack Week \cite{astrohackweek} where a diverse group of participants ranging from novices to experts in the fields of astronomy, physics, statistics, machine learning, and data science gather together to learn skills necessary for the analysis of astronomical data through tutorials and then solve open problems in the astronomical community.
-Another example is a series of hackathons organized by the team at Space Telescope Science Institute (STScI) managing the science program and operations of the Hubble Space Telescope (HST) \cite{pe2019understanding} where astronomers and software engineers are teamed up to facilitate fruitful cross-domain discussions among them.
-World of Code \cite{worldofcode} is another example for a hackathon where students are teamed up with faculty members to learn how to do quantitative research on the behaviors of open source software (OSS) projects through the world’s largest OSS dataset.
+\forceindent The second strategy is teaming up experts and novices as mentors and apprentices, which enables the positive side effects of vertical \textbf{networking and learning}.
+Hackathons adopting this strategy should focus their efforts on identifying experts in the field and themes of their events, abilities of participants, modularization of projects to support parallelism, and the use of relevant mentoring strategies~\cite{nolte2020support} (section \ref{sec:dec:mentor}).
+One example of this type of hackathon is Astro Hack Week~\cite{astrohackweek}, where a diverse group of participants ranging from novices to experts in the fields of astronomy, physics, statistics, machine learning, and data science gather together to learn skills necessary for the analysis of astronomical data through tutorials and then solve open problems in the astronomical community.
+Another example is a series of hackathons organized by HackHPC~\cite{hackhpc} as part of the workforce development initiative of the high-performance computing community where students team up with researchers to learn how to utilize HPC resources in a real-life context~\cite{powell2021organizing}.
+World of Code~\cite{worldofcode} is another example of a hackathon where students are teamed up with faculty members to learn how to do quantitative research on the behaviors of open source software (OSS) projects through the world’s largest OSS dataset.